lubuzzo/chaincoin-php-api/README.md

 **You need use at least the version v1.5.** (The last stable version is the v2.0.0)

 ## Start
-1. Use the command `composer require chaincoin/php-api` (You nee have the composer installed);
+1. Use the command `composer require chaincoin/php-api` (You need have the composer installed);
 2. Update the file /vendor/chaincoin/php-api/settings.php with the ip, port, user e pass of your wallet;
 3. There are 2 examples (`getMasternodesCount` and `getMasternodesList`) in the `examples` folder.